Royal Family Secret Code Names Are Used In Public

 Prince Charles is said to call Meghan Markle “Tungsten” because she is thought of as “tough and unbending.”

-Sources close to Prince Harry and Meghan Markle, and Prince William and Kate Middleton say that the couples each use terms of endearment to refer to their partners.
+Sources close to Prince Harry and Meghan Markle and Prince William and Kate Middleton say that the couples each use terms of endearment to refer to their partners.

-Prince George and Princess Charlotte have their own security at their schools and when they are at play, but their details try to keep a lower profile to protect the mini royals.
+Prince George and Princess Charlotte have their own security at their schools and when they are at play, but their details try to keep a lower profile to protect the young royals.
 This security was reportedly stepped up last year when there were threats made on the future king’s life.